palewire/first-python-notebook/docs/src/index.md

 * How to record, remix and republish your work using [Project Jupyter](http://jupyter.org/), the emerging standard for generating reproducible research

-* How to explore data using using [Altair](https://altair-viz.github.io/), a Python package that offers a simple, structured grammar for generating charts.
+* How to explore data using [Altair](https://altair-viz.github.io/), a Python package that offers a simple, structured grammar for generating charts.

 ## Who can take it